Sean Connaughton: Virginia Secretary of Transportation

 On December 22, 2009, Virginia Governor-elect Bob McDonnell announced Sean Connaughton as his appointment to Secretary of Transportation for the Commonwealth of Virginia.
 He was sworn into office on January 16, 2010.
 As Secretary, Connaughton oversees seven agencies with over 10,000 employees and combined budgets of more than $5 billion.
 After taking office, he initiated multiple audits of the Virginia Department of Transportation which identified more than $1.4B of misallocated funds that were then deployed to advance stalled projects.
 Connaughton led efforts to grow private investment in the Commonwealth's aging infrastructure system by establishing a new P3 Office, streamlining the Public-Private Transportation Act process and recognizing innovative financing opportunities.
 Under his leadership, a state investment of less than $600 million has been leveraged into over $3 billion worth of infrastructure, ranking Virginia #2 worldwide for P3 deals.
 He has overseen the creation of the Virginia Transportation Infrastructure Bank, providing a resource that public-and private-sector entities can use to finance projects and accelerate construction.
 Most critically, Connaughton is credited with enabling passage of Virginia's Road to the Future, the first comprehensive transportation funding bill approved in the Commonwealth in 27 years.
 His efforts secured a historic bipartisan compromise in the Virginia General Assembly, resulting in a tax reform package that boosted projected transportation revenues $7B over the next 6 years by diversifying the revenue base away from declining gas tax to greater reliance on sales tax funding.

 Virginia Hospital and Healthcare Association

 Since leaving government in 2014, Connaughton has been President and CEO of the Virginia Hospital and Healthcare Association in Richmond, Virginia.
 The Association has as its members all of Virginia's hospitals and health systems and represents them before the federal and state governments, as well as providing safety, quality, educational, population health and emergency preparedness services.
 Connaughton was instrumental in Virginia's passage of Medicaid expansion in 2018 and was a leader in Virginia's response and recovery to the COVID-19 pandemic.

-Connaughton is currently the Chair of the Board of Directors of the 9/11 Pentagon Memorial Fund and its drive to build a Visitor's Center for the 9/11 Pentagon Memorial.
+Connaughton is currently the Chair of the Board of Directors of the 9/11 Pentagon Memorial Fund and its drive to build a Visitor Center for the 9/11 Pentagon Memorial.
 He is also Lifeguard Member at George Washington's Mount Vernon.